Luigi-Crisci/riscv-vectorized-benchmark-suite/README.md

 RiVEC implements the lastest riscv intrinsics for rvv-1.0.
 It can be compiled with the latest [riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 RiVEC has been successfully tested on Spike RISC-V ISA Simulator and qemu.

-There is also an implementation based on the Working draft of the proposed RISC-V V vector extension [v0.7](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7)
+There is also an implementation based on the Working draft of the proposed RISC-V V vector extension v0.7.

-Vectorized Bencmark Suite for rvv-0.7.
 Click [here](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7).

-Vectorized Bencmark Suite for rvv-1.0.
-Click [here](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-1.0).

 If you use this software or a modified version of it for your research, please cite the paper:
 Cristóbal Ramírez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
 2020.
 A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures.
 ACM Trans.
 Archit.
 Code Optim.
 17, 4, Article 38 (October 2020), 29 pages. https://doi.org/10.1145/3422667